jmccl/RustGallery/README.md

 ## Motivation

 For decades I have self-hosted vacation photos with [PyGallery](https://pygallery.sourceforge.net/), unsupported since 2003.
-At long last I have concluded that continueing this is somewhat silly.
+At long last I have concluded that continuing this is somewhat silly.
 I wrote my own code rather than using one of the many (likely better) alternatives because:

 * I wanted a project to try out Rust.